 Not Instilling House Rules from the First Moment Puppy Comes Home

-Another common mistake is that new owners think puppies are too young to be trained or that you can’t expect much from them; this couldn’t be further from the truth!
+Another common mistake is that new owners think puppies are too young to be trained or that you can’t expect much from them; this couldn’t be further from the truth.
 Training should begin the moment your new dog sets foot in your house.
 Whether it’s a puppy or an adult dog, training is necessary for all ages.
-Not only that, you need to be firm, be consistent, and show your new dog that you are in charge – not them, which is even more important with breeds that have dominant tendencies.
+Not only that, you need to be firm, be consistent, and patient.
+Show your new dog that you are in charge – not them, which is even more important with breeds that have dominant tendencies.